adolliou/SPICE_alignment/README.md

 Report any bug you encounter with Github or by e-mail to the author.

 ## Installation
+This package is desinged to be used in external python projects, and to be imported as a standard package.
-To create a virtual environement, write the following command in the shell :
+In your project, a virtual environement can be created with the following command in the shell :
 ```shell
 python -m venv env
 source env/bin/activate # write "deactivate" in shell to go out of your virtual environement.